-12.2 Portable Marine Head System Portable Head System
+12.2 Portable Marine Head System

-A portable marine head is an available option.
+The portable head is standard equipment.
 The system is made up of two major components, an upper tank and a lower tank.
 The upper tank contains the fresh water supply, a bellows pump, a seat and the lid.
-The bottom tank contains the flush valve, waste holding tank, a chemical storage compartment and the drain nozzle.
+The bottom tank contains the flush valve, a waste holding tank, a chemical storage compartment and the drain nozzle.
 The components are secured together by a clamping mechanism when the portable head is ready for use.

-In some areas the law requires that portable heads be equipped with an optional permanent deck mounted pump out system to evacuate the waste with a dockside pump.
+In some areas the law requires that portable heads be equipped with an optional permanent deck mounted pump out system to evacuate the waste with a dock side pump.
 Boats with a portable head pump out will be equipped with a deck fitting marked "WASTE" located on the deck.
-Since this system is required to be permanent, the bottom waste tank cannot be removed and the only way to evacuate the system is by a dockside pump.
+Since this system is required to be permanent, the bottom waste tank cannot be removed and the only way to evacuate the system is by a dock side pump.
+The waste pump out system is an option on all models.

-To use the portable head, add the recommended amount of holding tank deodorant to the waste tank and fill the water tank.
+To use the portable head, add the recommended amount of holding tank deodorant to the waste tank and fill the fresh water tank.
 To flush after use, pull the waste valve handle straight out, then press the flushing bellows one or more times to rinse.
-To close and seal the waste holding tank, simply push the waste valve handle all the way in.
+To close and seal the waste holding tank, simply push the valve handle all the way in.
 Monitor the level in the waste tank and empty as necessary.